SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

 ```
 Set-SPOTenantCdnEnabled -CdnType Public
 ```
-Now public CDN has been enabled in the tenant using default allowed file type configuration.
-This means that following file type extensions are supported: "CSS,EOT,GIF,ICO,JPEG,JPG,JS,MAP,PNG,SVG,TTF,WOFF".
+Now public CDN has been enabled in the tenant using the default file type configuration allowed.
+This means that the following file type extensions are supported: "CSS,EOT,GIF,ICO,JPEG,JPG,JS,MAP,PNG,SVG,TTF,WOFF".

 Open up a browser and move to a site collection where you'd like to host your CDN library.
 This could be any site collection in your tenant.
-In this tutorial, we create a specific library to act as your CDN library, but you can also use a specific folder in any existing document library as they CDN endpoint.
+In this tutorial, we create a specific library to act as your CDN library, but you can also use a specific folder in any existing document library as the CDN endpoint.

-Create new document library to your site collection called **CDN** and a folder called **helloworld** to it.
+Create a new document library on your site collection called **CDN** and add a folder called **helloworld** to it.

 ![helloworld-webpart folder in CDN library](../../../../images/cdn-helloworld-folder.png)

-Move back to your PowerShell console and add new CDN origin.
-Update provided URL to match your own environment.
+Move back to your PowerShell console and add a new CDN origin.
+Update the provided URL below to match your own environment.
 ```
 Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl sites/cdn/cdn
 ```
-Execute following to get list of CDN origins from your tenant
+Execute the following command to get the list of CDN origins from your tenant
 ```
 Get-SPOTenantCdnOrigins -CdnType Public
 ```